 These are just some of the qualities that a hunting dog should have to succeed in its task.

-Physically the Goldendoodle must be in good health with stamina, strength, and resilience as well as enjoy being outdoors and have the right coat of fur and body to spend long hours outdoors and successfully execute the hunting tasks.
-They must also be highly prey driven to be of use in the area of hunting.
+Physically the Goldendoodle must be in good health with stamina, strength, and resilience and enjoy being outdoors and have the right coat of fur and body to spend long hours outdoors and successfully execute the hunting tasks.
+They must also be highly prey driven to be of use in hunting.

 Emotionally, they can form a close bond with their hunting companion that is based on a foundation of love and loyalty.